Asymptotics for Exponential Functionals of Random Walks: Proof for Theorems -

 In this section we prove the asymptotic results for the expectation $\mathbf{E}[F(I_n)]$ with the random walk $S$ being oscillating under $\mathbf{P}^{(\Lambda )}$.
-Although the technic difficulties in the following proofs vary in different cases, one may find that it is the common key point to observe that the sample paths with slowly decreasing local infimum make the main contribution to the expectation $\mathbf{E}[F(I_n)]$.
+Although the technical difficulties in the following proofs vary in different cases, one may find that it is the common key point to identify that sample paths with slowly decreasing local infimum make the main contribution to the expectation $\mathbf{E}[F(I_n)]$.
 For simplicity, we may always assume $\theta_F\in\mathcal{D}_F$.
 All the following proofs still work with $\theta_F$ replaced by any $\theta \in \mathcal{D}_F\cap(\Lambda ,\infty)$.